BeholdingEye/datepicker/README.txt

 The subset font is offered under the same SIL licence as the original.

 Note that the subset and the original fonts are incompatible, glyph positions in the font table are different.

 CHANGELOG

+Version 1.2.0 - 7 June 2016

+* Dates in the past are now disabled, cannot be selected.
+* A new global variable can be used to specify dates not available for selection, as a list of day numbers from present.
+* Top row buttons for changing the year have been removed as they are of no use in a practical date picker.
+* Navigation of past months can be turned off with a new variable.
+* The number of future months can be controlled with a new variable, default value is 12.
+* Selection of a date can be followed by a call to a post-processing function, per new global variable setting.
+* CSS colouring scheme has been improved.

 Version 1.1.0 - 3 April 2016

 * Modernised interface; all base64-encoded images removed and replaced with CSS code.
 * Calendar icon now constructed with a <span> tag and CSS.
 * Subset of Open Iconic font included.